Cluster Expansion#

 This list should be identical on every cluster node.

-Add the list of the new Zookeeper node to the existing list of zookeeper nodes in Squirro cluster service config file also.
+Add the new Zookeeper node to the existing list of zookeeper nodes in the Squirro cluster service config file.
 Edit

 Extend the list of listening addresses for redis-server and redis-server-cache services, by editing